 An in-home caregiver can be a valuable resource to support seniors in maintaining their safety and independence.
 As the disease progresses, a caregiver can assist with activities that become more difficult such as meal preparation, light housekeeping, dressing, grooming, writing, navigating the home, and going out into the community.
 They can provide companionship for socialization as well as staying active and engaging in regular exercise.

-In addition, home care agencies can conduct home safety assessments to recommend modifications or changes to reduce fall risk, including a fall assessment program, and improve overall safety.
+In addition, home care agencies can conduct home safety assessments to recommend modifications or changes to reduce fall risk and improve overall safety.
 This can enable seniors to continue aging in place and maintaining as much independence as possible.
 Learn more about how Always Best Care can support individuals with Parkinson’s disease by contacting us at (855) 470-2273 to schedule a free consultation.